Optimal Transportation by Orthogonal Coupling Dynamics: Orthogonal Coupling

 } \end{proposition} \item {\bf McKean-Vlasov System.} The OCD \eqref{eq:main-ODE} can be equivalently interpreted as a probability flow in the sense of Eq.~\eqref{eq:p-flow}.
 Due to the absence of Brownian motion, this probability flow is in the form of the Vlasov equation.
 The latter arises in the mean field limit of interacting particles, e.g. see \cite{golse2003mean,paul2022microscopic}.
 By exploiting the projection operator $\SO$, the corresponding probability density evolution takes the concise form

 where

-\begin{theorem} {Consider $(X_t,Y_t)$ to be the solution of the ODE system \eqref{eq:main-ODE} with the initial condition $(X_0,Y_0)\sim \pi$, from an arbitrary coupling $\pi \in \Pi(\mu,\nu)$, where $\mu,\nu \in \mathcal{P}_r(\mathbb{R}^n)$.
+\begin{theorem} {Consider $(X_t,Y_t)$ to be the solution of the ODE system \eqref{eq:main-ODE} with the initial condition $(X_0,Y_0)\sim \pi$, from an arbitrary coupling $\pi \in \Pi(\mu,\nu)$.
 Suppose $p_t$ is the joint law of $(X_t,Y_t)$ with the density $\rho_t$.
-Therefore $\rho_t$ is weak solution of the Vlasov-type equation Eq.~\eqref{eq:vlasov}. } \end{theorem} We expect that the Vlasov equation \eqref{eq:vlasov} admits a variational formulation in terms of Otto calculus \cite{jordan1998variational,ambrosio2007gradient,santambrogio2017euclidean, bashiri2020gradient}, if appropriate set of couplings is considered (those that can be generated by $\textrm{Tan}_{p_t,2} \Pi(\mu,\nu)$).
+Under the regularity assumptions stated in Assumption~\ref{ass:regularity}, $\rho_t$ is weak solution of the Vlasov-type equation Eq.~\eqref{eq:vlasov}. } \end{theorem} We expect that the Vlasov equation \eqref{eq:vlasov} admits a variational formulation in terms of Otto calculus \cite{jordan1998variational,ambrosio2007gradient,santambrogio2017euclidean, bashiri2020gradient}, if appropriate set of couplings is considered (those that can be generated by $\textrm{Tan}_{p_t,2} \Pi(\mu,\nu)$).
 However, we leave this interesting question to a separate work.
 Instead, we will present a variational formulation of OCD in the probability space for the $L^2$ Monge-Kantorovich cost, in the next section. \end{enumerate}